Della Butcher: Biography

-With each successful exhibition, Della become increasingly bold and creative in promoting her art business.
-In January 1979, she clinched a sponsorship from the Singapore Airlines to put up a series of art exhibitions featuring 150 paintings by 8 Singaporean artists – Ang Ah Tee, Nai Swee Leng, Ong Kim Seng, Tang Juey Lee, Tay Bak Koi, Wan Soon Kam, and sibling artists Henry and Karen Hoisington – in the Middle Eastern cities of Bahrain, Dubai and Kuwait.
+In 1977, Della found her first opportunity to showcase 22 Singaporean artworks to showcase at the Royal Overseas Art Exhibition in London, with transportation costs sponsored by the Singapore Airlines, and with the help of the Art Society of Brussels, a major 5-gallery art exhibition in Belgium.
+In January 1979, she clinched another sponsorship from the Airlines to put up a series of art exhibitions featuring 150 paintings by 8 Singaporean artists – Ang Ah Tee, Nai Swee Leng, Ong Kim Seng, Tang Juey Lee, Tay Bak Koi, Wan Soon Kam, and sibling artists Henry and Karen Hoisington – in the Middle Eastern cities of Bahrain, Dubai and Kuwait.
 The exhibition tour began in the city of Bahrain on 9 January 1979, and lasted for 5 days at each city.
 In spite of the fact that she had organized the show single-handedly, the touring exhibition received enormous success especially in the city of Dubai.
 The Dubai Arts Society also had sponsored mobile screens to exhibit the paintings at the Dubai Sheraton Hotel.
 She had not only sold 50 paintings in that city alone, the show had also helped to generate much interest in Singapore as tourist spot, by the locals.
 Further to that the Society had also agreed to cultural exchange exhibitions with artists from both lands, in Dubai and at her Gallery in Singapore respectively in the following year.

 In 1982, The Gallery of Fine Art opened a new branch at the newly opened Changi Airport.
 It was claimed as the world's first art gallery to be found in an airport.
 The Gallery was unique as it had no walls, and the paintings were displayed on mobile revolving screens.
 She also held exhibitions on board the luxury cruise ship, The Princess Mahsuri (now known as Spirit of Adventure) in 1984.
 Della's reputation grew to be known as one of the first local art dealers who promoted Singapore art overseas, and to declare that Singapore art were on par with "international standards".